JGlynn101/eCommerce.CLI/README.md

 ## How to Use
 1. Download the repository and open it in Visual Studio.
 2. Run the project and use your preferred API testing tool (e.g., Postman, curl) to interact with the endpoints.
-3. Add, retrieve, and manage `ToDos` and `Appointments`.
+3. Add, retrieve, and manage `Products` and `Items`.
 The data will persist in the `C:\temp` directory even after the application stops.

 ## Dependencies
 - [Newtonsoft.Json](https://www.newtonsoft.com/json): For JSON serialization and deserialization.